Gear Testers Wanted - Test New Survival Gear, and Let Us Know What You Think! We Cover the Products, You Cover Shipping.Yes, I Want Free Gear! →

 I am equally thrilled to announce that the winner of the AquaPod emergency water storage kit is Franka.
 Here is here response to the giveaway question, chosen at random (the winner, not the question):

 Question: Why do you want to win an AquaPod?

 Answer: What an awesome product and a great price!
 This would give our family such peace of mind in an emergency.
 And I’d definitely like to see how it would work in a shower stall too 🙂 Is it recommended to use the liner only one time or can it be reused?

 And yes, the liner is good for a one time use.
-On the other hand, replacement liners are available and at $10 or less, they are quite inexpensive.
+On the other hand, replacement liners are available and they are quite inexpensive.

 NEWS FROM OUR SPONSOR

 This week I welcome our newest sponsor, CB Mint.
 Let’s give them a warm welcome by visiting their website and checking out the options they present for adding precious metals to your survival stash.

 With summer on its way, I have been thinking about cooking outdoors and more specifically, firing up my Sun Oven – which after more than a year, is still sealed in its box!

 Here is a thought.
 According the feedback from the folks at Sun Oven, many preppers have found that when they use their SUN OVEN® regularly for non-emergency cooking they save enough on their utility bills to help fund additional food storage.
 That sounds like a plan to me!

 As with all of my sponsors, please pay them a visit and let them know you saw them on Backdoor Survival.